 Pre-arrival support

-Language assistants may have questions about their journey and new experience, especially if they are traveling to Canada for the first time.
+Language assistants may have questions about their journey and new experience, especially if they are traveling to the United States for the first time.
 Providing information in advance can help ease their concerns.
 This includes:

 1. Letter of invitation